Slideshow776/Pride-Art-2022/README.md

 The language of the game will be norwegian and/or english.
 Number of players might be two.

-## Game Design Document
+## Game Design Document :sparkling_heart:

-1. Overall Vision
+1. Overall Vision :blue_heart:
     * **Write a short paragraph explaining the game:**

         Top down bullet hell dogder.
 The players control an avatar from above and needs to dogde incomming attacks with various actions.